Abhimanyu-va/GPT/README.md

 - Adjust responsive breakpoints for different screen sizes

 ### AI Behavior
-- Update the system prompt in `backend/app.py`
+- Update the system prompt in the OpenAI API call
 - Modify `max_tokens` for longer/shorter responses
-- Add custom command handlers in the Flask route
+- Customize the AI model and parameters

 ### Voice Settings
 - Adjust speech synthesis rate, pitch, and volume in `App.tsx`